navit-gps/navit/CONTRIBUTING.md

  * Get the newest Git Navit version (see [this documentation](https://help.github.com/en/articles/syncing-a-fork) on how to sync your fork) and apply your changes once more
  * Test if everything still works fine
  * [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) on github
- * Wait to verify that all the tests in our CI finish succesfully
+ * Wait to verify that all the tests in our CI finish successfully

 ### Review